TERREMEMBER/znbase/docs/content/stable/secure/audit-logging/audit-logging-ysql.md

 1. Database administrators can leverage `ysql_pg_conf` to set appropriate values for pgAudit configuration.
 2. Eg. `ysql_pg_conf="pgaudit.log='DDL',pgaudit.log_level=notice"`
-3. These configuration values are set when the YugabyteDB cluster is created and hence are picked up for all users and for every session.
+3. These configuration values are set when the ZNbaseDB cluster is created and hence are picked up for all users and for every session.

-##### Option B: Using YugabyteDB `SET` command
+##### Option B: Using ZNbaseDB `SET` command

 1. An alternative suggestion is to use the YB `SET` command, which essentially changes the run-time configuration parameters.
 2. Eg. `SET pgaudit.log='DDL'`